Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 To accomplish this, a custom [ThemeCatalogRegistrarBase<T>](xref:@ActiproUIRoot.Themes.ThemeCatalogRegistrarBase`1) is created that passes the desired theme catalog type as the type parameter.
 This registrar can then be included in the XAML files loaded by WPF and it will automatically register the theme catalog when loaded.

-> [!NOTE]
+> [!TIP]
 > It is a best practice to register custom theme catalogs upfront in the application startup code.
-The tradeoff is that registering a theme catalog at app startup will force that assembly to load immediately, and will incur the time cost of loading the assembly, but will prevent templates from being reapplied later during app usage when a themed control from a control library is first used.
+The tradeoff is that registering a theme catalog at app startup will force that assembly to load immediately and will incur the time cost of loading the assembly, but will prevent templates from being reapplied later during app usage when a themed control from a control library is first used.